ChauhanAbhinav/chat/README.md

 ## Note:

-1. Read reciept and routing guards are left.
+1. Routing guards are left.
+But app is able to handle normal routing breaches.

 ## Code scaffolding